Start Here!

 In this post we will take a closer look at the each of the individual cards in the 1950's Nintendo Kyoto Souvenir deck.

 The virtual tour is split up over two posts.
 Here is the first half, with the spades and hearts.
-The other one, with diamonds and clubs, can be found here.
+The other half, with diamonds and clubs, can be found here.

 Let's take a tour around Nintendo's hometown!